kaidisn/amqp-pod-autoscaler-helm-chart/README.md

 ## Configuration

-The following table lists the configurable parameters of the integration-manager-worker chart and their default values.
+The following table lists the configurable parameters of the amqp-pod-autoscaler chart and their default values.

 | Paramter | Description | Default|
 | -----  | ----- | ------|